• Home

 TLC for Tots does not discriminate for any reason.
 We welcome children of all abilities.
 If providing care is not within our means (care would require a burden of cost not within TLC’s best interest or ability), we may decline service.
 Otherwise, we welcome all children.

-Some of common disabilities may include but are not limited to:
+Some common disabilities may include but are not limited to:

 Furthermore, we are dedicated to serving families of all backgrounds and will not discriminate on any basis.
 Should you need any documentation in another language, please let us know and they will be made available to you.

 We are Professional Child Care Providers, not babysitters.
 Our goal is to provide your child with a clean, safe, comfortable environment where they can play and learn with guidance and loving care while you are at work or attending school.
-In order to make our relationship as enjoyable as possible the following are some mutual beneficial requirements that are necessary to assure that there are no misunderstandings between either party, that each party is aware of the requirements, and that these requirements are carried out in a businesslike manner.
+In order to make our relationship as enjoyable as possible, the following are some mutually beneficial requirements that are necessary to ensure that there are no misunderstandings between either party, that each party is aware of the requirements, and that these requirements are carried out in a businesslike manner.
 There is a lot of information here.
 Please read all of it.
-If any of my policies seem unfair or unnecessary, please take a moment to think about that policy and how it would apply to your current working situation… I’m sure it will make sense in that light.
+If any of our policies seem unfair or unnecessary, please take a moment to think about that policy and how it would apply to your current working situation… I hope it will make sense in that light.
 These policies are enforced for the same reasons policies are enforced in any job situation - for fairness and respect.
-If you have any questions please ask.
+If you have any questions, please ask.

 The policies listed below are set forth by TLC for Tots and are in accordance with the Child Care regulations.
 These policies and accompanying contracts become effective upon acceptance by the parent/guardian and TLC for Tots.